MLOps-essi-upc/MLOps2023Course-demo/docs/fastapi-demo.md

 ## Test the API
 We can now test the API using [Pytest](https://docs.pytest.org/en/6.2.x/).
 To do this, we create a new file called [`test_api.py`](../src/tests/test_api.py) in the `tests/` directory.

 Here we will create a fixture called `client` that will be used to test the API.
 We will also create a second fixture called `payload` that will be used to test the `/models/{type}` endpoint.
+Since our endpoints expect the payload in JSON format we must build the `payload` return value according to the same format.
+If you have correctly implemented your API, the `/docs` endpoint will show you an example of the payload expected by each of your endpoints.

 Finally, we will create a test for each endpoint.
 To do this, we will use the `client` fixture to make requests to the API and check the response.